 Earlier on, we addressed the issue regarding the ever-growing websites out there.
 With the number constantly on the rise, it is getting harder and harder to distinguish yourself in a positive way.
+Now, you don’t necessarily need to self-host in order to have unique web design.
+If you’re weighing up platforms like WordPress vs Wix, you’ll be aware that there are pre-made templates to consider.
+But you can opt for personalised and specialised web designs too!
 Sure, going for a free template might seem like a more frugal choice but how can you quantify losses you will endure due to the fact that your website appears generic?
 The truth is that when it comes to web design there are no one-size-fits-all solutions.
 This is also why web design veterans from Bapple focus on hand-crafting high-performance business websites, in order to create a unique impression on your audience.

 According to one conversion-rate statistic, including an introduction video before offering your audience a CTA (call-to-action) button can increase your conversion rate by 144 percent.
 This is why so many companies nowadays decide to use this tactic on their very homepage.
 One major drawback of this tactic is a fact that the video needs to be of a high-production value, which makes it quite costly to produce.
 First of all, you need a great script, an adequate gear and someone with either great editorial skills or at least a naturally gifted orator on your retainer.
 This is also what makes so many websites outsource this function, which is also quite expensive.